ekstrandlab/spatiotemporal_clustering_4d_fmri/README.md

 ## Step 2: Spatiotemporal Clustering

-In the second step, spatiotemporal clustering is performed using the code provided in 'perform_spatiotemporal_clustering_4d_fmri_t_test'.
+In the second step, spatiotemporal clustering is performed using the code provided in 'perform_spatiotemporal_clustering_4d_fmri_pairedt_test'.
 This code performs permutation testing implemented using spatiotemporal cluster tests from the stats module of MNE (https://mne.tools/stable/index.html#).
-The clustering is carried out across time and space using one-sample, paired, or independent t-tests, as specified by the user.
+The clustering is carried out across time and space using one-sample, paired, or independent t-tests, as specified by the user (one-sample and independent sample t-tests coming soon!).
 This analysis helps identify significant activation patterns and understand the spatiotemporal dynamics of fMRI activation at each timepoint.

 ## Requirements